VJ 75: Never Forgotten the RAF in the Far East

 Since its formation in 1959 the Royal Air Force of Oman has grown into one of the most capable air forces in the Middle East.
 This achievement has been supported throughout by mutual respect, friendship and encouragement between both Royal Air Services.
-This online exhibition is a companion piece to a physical exhibition of the same name which will be on display at our London site until 14 July 2015.
+This online exhibition is a companion piece to a physical exhibition of the same name which was on display at our London site in 2015.

 Visit ‘An Enduring Relationship’ online